Nick Fortes Player Props: Marlins vs. Orioles

-Nick Fortes is available when the Miami Marlins take on Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards Friday at 7:05 PM ET.
+Nick Fortes is available when the Miami Marlins take on Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards Saturday at 7:05 PM ET.

-In his most recent action (on July 9 against the Phillies) he went 1-for-4 with an RBI.
+He is back in action for the first time since July 9, when he went 1-for-4 with an RBI against the Phillies.

 Nick Fortes Game Info & Props vs. the Orioles